President & CEO

 Business and Communications Coordinator

 Alana first joined ULC as a Communications Intern in February 2016.
 Originally from Florida, she moved to Denver after a 12 month backpacking trip following her graduation from Elon University in May of 2014.

 With a degree in Journalism and a strong desire to work in the nonprofit world, she couldn’t think of a better organization to get her start.
 With a passion for community development and working in the field of communications, she is excited to be part of a nonprofit here in Denver.
 Growing up in a family of commercial real estate brokers, Alana is fascinated with all that goes into the real estate acquisition process.
 She loves the idea of acquiring new spaces for the purpose of bettering the surrounding community.

 The outdoors played a major role in Alana’s move out west, so you can always find her outside with a good book.
 While she misses the ocean, the mountains have been a great retreat for her new found love of skiing.

 Andrea joined Urban Land Conservancy in early 2017.
-She focuses heavily on ensuring the office operations run smoothly on a daily basis as well as providing support to the executive staff.
+She focuses heavily on ensuring the office operations run smoothly on a daily basis, as well as working in the communications, public relations and marketing areas of the organization.

-She holds a Bachelor’s degree in Communications and is aspiring to expand her education.
+She holds a Bachelor’s degree in Communications with a minor in Public Relations and Publicity.
 Working for a nonprofit is one of her many professional goals as she feels passionate about community and social development.
-She is a Spanish grammar geek, Public Relations enthusiast, and most of all someone that is always willing to help.

 Denver has been her home since February of 2015.
-Andrea loves the city but also enjoys spending time outdoors camping, hiking and visiting little towns around the state.
+She loves the city but also enjoys spending time outdoors, and visiting little towns around the state.